 I’m not a massive fan of bureaucracy and government regulation; but there are limits to non-interventionism, all the same.
 If you are entirely against interventionism, you are an anarchist.
-I don’t say that as personal criticism, I’m merely pointing out the logical conclusion of an absolutist prejudice against intervention.
+I don’t say that as personal criticism, I’m merely pointing out the logical conclusion of an absolutist prejudice against intervention, and censorship.

 I don’t even use the word ‘prejudice’ in the customary, highly critical sense.
 More in the Burkean sense (i.e. as Edmund Burke famously noted, having preconceptions or fixed ideas is not bad, in itself).